Swiss try Czechs, Belgian in major money laundering probe

 A lawyer for the Belgian defendant, former International Monetary Fund official Jacques de Groote, did not immediately respond to requests for comment.

-As part of their case, Swiss prosecutors say MUS and Portoinvest, based in Vaduz, Liechtenstein and controlled by one of the accused Jiri Divis, used transactions via accounts at UBS in Zurich and Credit Suisse in Fribourg to raise Portoinvest capital by $140 million (91 million pounds).
+As part of their case, Swiss prosecutors say MUS and Portoinvest, based in Vaduz, Liechtenstein and controlled by one of the accused Jiri Divis, used transactions via accounts at UBS in Zurich and Credit Suisse in Fribourg to raise Portoinvest capital by $140 million.

 The banks declined to comment, citing confidentiality rules, while Divis said at the court that he had no comment to make.